Pastoral Care ~ Care in the Name of Christ.

 WHO WE ARE

 In the early eighties the society, with 12 members, visited the sick in local hospitals, visited the shut-ins, those in need of a friendly face and met with needy families.
-In 1987, in conjunction with the NOAH Shelter in Hyannis, a fourth ministry was formed to assemble and cook meals twice a month.
+In 1987, in conjunction with the St. Joseph House in Hyannis, a fourth ministry was formed to assemble and cook meals twice a month.
 That program was expanded to supply clothing and breakfast fixings.
-That same year we started collecting money for Christmas gifts.

 In 1989 our own Food Pantry was established by an expanded membership of 23.
 By 1991 it grew to 58, today there are 80 Vincentians working at the pantry.
-As you can see by the picture above the Parish purchased a new (to us) truck that helps tremendously in picking up purchased and donated food .This is a fantastic asset and we thank Deacon Fantasia and these folks that donated to the purchase and setting up the truck.
+As you can see by the picture above the Parish purchased a new (to us) truck that helps tremendously in picking up purchased and donated food.

-As you will read below, the Pantry has seen a growth from 25 families a week to 98 families.
+As you will read below, the Pantry has seen a growth from 50 – 80 families a week.
 We spend $52,0000.00 on food a year.
+On any other day, prepared food bags are given to people who call or come in needing food.
 Most of our purchases are through the Greater Boston Food Bank and supplemented with local wholesale suppliers.
-Roche Bros and Stop & Shop are another source.
+Roche Bros and Stop & Shop are other sources.

-We now have 16 Needy Case Workers to assist with financial issues which have only grown worse due to our faltering economy.
-We spent about $4000.00 a month in housing, fuel and energy assistance.
+We now have 16 Financial Assistance/Resource Ministry advocates to assist with financial issues.
+We spend about $4000.00 a month in housing, fuel, and energy assistance.
+In 2018, 468 families were helped.

 This past Thanksgiving, Christ the King Parishioners participated in the “Fill-a-bag” program where they shopped, assembling and purchased a non-perishable Thanksgiving dinner, with all the fixings, the society then added a family sized turkey and vegetables for over 256 families who use our pantry.
 It continues to be a colossal success.